Magnetic quantum criticality: The role of the Fermi surface geometry

-{\sl Effects of spatial corrections.} As DMFT is a mean-field theory in space, it is worth discussing how its results can be modified by the spatial correlations of 3D systems.
-As $d_\text{eff} \! > \!
-4$, one expects the non-thermal quantum critical exponents to be unaffected, i.e., $\gamma_n \! = \!
-1$ and, if no Kohn points are present, $\nu_n \! = \! \frac 12$.
-It may be harder to foresee, whether nonlocal correlations in 3D systems with Kohn anomalies can overturn the strong Kohn-driven effects on thermal QC exponents ($\gamma,\nu$) already captured at the DMFT level, calling for future investigations.
-If no Kohn points are present, instead, the HMM values ($\gamma \!= \!
+{\sl Spatial correlation effects.} As DMFT is a MF theory in space, it is worth discussing how its results can be modified by the spatial correlations of 3D systems.
+These surely affect \cite{Dare1996,Antipov2014,Hirschmeier2015,DelRe2019}} the exponents of the finite-$T$ transition, which must become $\gamma_{cl} \! \simeq \!
+1.39, \, \nu_{cl} \! \simeq \!
+0.71$ of the 3D Heisenberg class \cite{Zinn1996,Holm1993,Garioud2024}.
+Arguably, also the $T_c$ dependence on $n$ computed in DMFT \footnote{We note that the unusual {\sl quadratic/linear} dependencies of $T_c$ on $n_c \! - \! n$, obtained in 3D within DMFT, may also emerge in mean-field calculations \cite{Scholle2023} for 2D systems with correspondingly analogous FS geometries \cite{Scholle2024}.} may be modified.
+On the other hand, significant changes of our results in the QC/QD regimes can only be expected if the FS of the DMFT metallic state (cf.~App.~C) gets destroyed by spatial correlations, which is unlikely in 3D for the $n$ values considered.
+More specifically, for $d_\text{eff} \! > \!
+4$, the non-thermal QC exponents will be unaffected, i.e., $\gamma_n \! = \!
+1$ and, if no KPs are present, $\nu_n \! = \! \frac 12$.
+It is harder to foresee, whether nonlocal correlations in 3D systems with Kohn anomalies can overturn the Kohn-driven effects on thermal QC exponents ($\gamma,\nu$) already captured by DMFT, calling for future investigations.
+If no KPs are present, instead, the HMM values ($\gamma \!= \!
 2\nu \! = \! \frac 32$ \cite{Loehneysen2007}) should be recovered.
-Spatial correlations certainly affect the classical exponents of the finite-$T$ transition, which must become $\gamma_{cl} \! \simeq \!
-1.39, \nu_{cl} \! \simeq \!
-0.71$ of the 3D Heisenberg class \cite{Zinn1996,Holm1993}.
-Arguably, also the $T_c$ dependence on $n$ computed in DMFT \footnote{We note that the unusual {\sl quadratic/linear} dependencies of $T_c$ on $n_c \! - \! n$, obtained in 3D within DMFT, may also emerge in mean-field calculations \cite{Scholle2023} for 2D systems with correspondingly analogous FS geometries \cite{Scholle2024}.} will be affected.
-Eventually, non-local correlations beyond DMFT in $\Sigma$ shall alter the Fermi liquid behavior of Fig.~\ref{fig:Fig2}, whereas additional Kohn-anomalies-driven corrections \cite{Holder2014,Sykora2018,Sykora2021} might also arise.\\

-{\sl Conclusions.} We illustrated the general features of magnetic quantum criticality in bulk metallic systems at a dynamical mean-field level, highlighting the impact of Kohn FS anomalies onto the {\sl whole} phase-diagram around magnetic QCPs.
-We obtained analytical expressions for the quantum critical behavior when approaching the QCP as a function of temperature or of the control parameter $n$ at $T\!=\!0$, as well as the dependence of $T_c$ on the control parameter.
-Our results are relevant for interpreting quantum critical features emerging in {\sl ab-initio} many-body calculations (often performed with DFT+DMFT schemes \cite{Kotliar2006,Held2007}) and represent a non trivial starting point for studying quantum phase-transitions in layered or lower-dimensional correlated quantum materials.\\